-Next Traditional Class: January 2021
+Next Traditional Class: January 2021 (to register click here)

-*Must attend all classes for course credit
+*Must attend in person all classes for course credit

 Location: Calhoun High School (Calhoun Performing Arts Center)

 Calhoun Community Education is a proud authorized provider for the Georgia Driver's Education Grant Scholarship program sponsored by the Georgia Driver's Education Commission.
 All high school students in Georgia will be able to apply directly for driver's education opportunities due to a new grant scholarship program created by Georgia Driver's Education Commission.
-Georgia residents between ages 15-17 years old actively enrolled in school possessing a valid driving permit are eligible for the student driver's scholarship program Students who enroll in the program will have at least 30 hours of classroom training and six hours of training behind the wheel.
+Georgia residents between ages 15-17 years old actively enrolled in school possessing a valid driving permit are eligible for the student driver's scholarship program.
+Students who enroll in the program will have at least 30 hours of classroom training and six hours of training behind the wheel.